-4 Class Hours 2 Lab Hours 5 Quarter Credit Hours Prerequisites: GMW 321, GMW 410, GMW 411, GMW 412 presentation will not only showcase their technical and creative skills, but also display their knowledge of social media marketing and public communication.
+4 Class Hours 2 Lab Hours 5 Quarter Credit Hours Prerequisites: GMW 321, GMW 411, GMW 412

+This course requires students to re-focus their attention back to their design portfolios that were originally created during the final term of their associate degree.
+The portfolio presentation will not only showcase their technical and creative skills, but also display their knowledge of social media marketing and public communication.
 The senior portfolio is the student's opportunity to examine the full scope of their work, and with the assistance of the Career Services Office, properly position them to begin their careers in design.